monte-language/monte/docs/source/iteration.rst

  def b := 4
  def max := if (a > b) {a} else {b}

-This behavior is most useful when used with the when-catch construct described in the chapter on :ref:`distributed-computing`.
+This behavior is most useful when used with the when-catch construct described in the :ref:`when-delay` section.
 The break statement, when used in a for or a while loop, can be followed by an expression, in which case the loop returns the value of that expression.

 .. sidebar:: ternary conditional expression